jasonsiders/apex-garbage-collector/README.md

 To get started, first create an Apex class that fulfills these requirements:

-1. Implement the `GarbageCollectorLogs.Adapter` interface.
+1. Implement the `GarbageCollectorLogs.Adapter` interface (shown below).
-    - This interface has just one method: `
 2. Ensure your class has a publicly accessible, 0-argument constructor

 Here's a sample adapter that hooks into the [`apex-logger`](https://github.com/jasonsiders/apex-logger) framework: